internetonfire/iof-tools/README.md

 respectively (the private key MUST NOT be encrypted).
 If you don't have the keys already setup, you can follow these instructions:

-Go to https://authority.ilabt.iminds.be/getcert.php and download your certificate clicking on the "Download Login Cerificate" button.
+Go to [iMinds Authority account management](https://authority.ilabt.iminds.be/getcert.php) and download your certificate clicking on the "Download Login Cerificate" button.
 Save it with the name `twist.cert`.
 Extract the public key with the following command: